neurologic/Comparative-Animal-Behavior/_build/html/_sources/observation-and-analysis/components.md

 :::{index} sign stimuli
 :::

-One of the standard examples of FAPs given in introductory animal behavior courses, is territorial aggression in stickleback fish[^intro-stickleback].
+Another standard examples of FAPs given in introductory animal behavior courses, is territorial aggression in stickleback fish[^intro-stickleback].
 During the breeding season, the male fish select a territory on which they build a nest.
 When a male stickleback spots another nearby male in his nesting territory, he will launch into a FAP involving aggressive displays designed to scare off the stranger.
 However, males are not aggressive to nearby females in their territory.
-A *bite* is a component of aggression and can be defined as *contact of the male's mouth against an object*. *Bite rate* can then be used to quantify aggression.

-***Q: Mathematically define 'bite rate' (how would you calculate it?).***

-[^intro-stickleback]: For example, see the landing page for 'innate behavior' from [Kahn Academy](https://www.khanacademy.org/science/ap-biology/ecology-ap/responses-to-the-environment/a/innate-behaviors).
-However, note that the reference for this result is a textbook, not [the original article](https://psycnet.apa.org/record/1938-03659-001).
-The data from the [publication in German](https://onlinelibrary.wiley.com/doi/10.1111/j.1439-0310.1937.tb01422.x) is not available.
-Based on replications of the original experiments, it turns out that [Tinbergen's results from the 1937 paper may be less clear](https://www.jstor.org/stable/4534445#metadata_info_tab_contents).

-***Q: Would a male stickleback fish's bite rate be higher in the presence of another male or another female?***

 :::{figure-md} stickleback-male-female
 :class: figure